The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Introduction

-Our objective in this work is twofold.
-We present an expansion of the INLA method for any multivariate response model focusing on the particular case of the Dirichlet regression.
-We provide both its theoretical foundations and a description of how it can be implemented for the application of Dirichlet regression.
-We also introduce the package \pkg{dirinla} in the \proglang{R}-language that allows its practical use.
+Our objective in this work is twofold. {We present an expansion of the INLA method for the particular case of the Dirichlet regression, providing both its theoretical foundations and a description of how it can be implemented for its application, and we} introduce the package \pkg{dirinla} in the \proglang{R}-language that allows its practical use.
 To do so, the remainder of the paper is structured as follows.
 Section \ref{sec:dirichlet} provides the basics of the Dirichlet regression, while Section \ref{sec:INLA} gives the necessary hints about LGMs and the INLA approach to follow the remainder of the paper.
 Section \ref{sec:inference} depicts the new approach, and Section \ref{sec:dirinla} introduces the \pkg{dirinla} package and how to use it.
-A simulation study about the performance of the method introduced is presented in Section \ref{sec:simulation}, followed by an illustration of its use on real data in Section \ref{sec:real_example}.
-Finally, section \ref{sec:conclusions} concludes.
+Simulation studies about the performance of the method introduced is presented in Section \ref{sec:simulation}, followed by an illustration of its use on real data in Section \ref{sec:real_example}.
+Finally, Section \ref{sec:conclusions} concludes.